 Coming up at Burrough Green:

-The work has started and should be completed by the end of January 2021 and will include a new phase 3 power supply to the church, under pew heating throughout, a new water supply, drainage, an accessible WC, refreshment and flower preparation area and a hearing loop.
-Once the works are complete, the church will serve as a venue in which a large number of people with differing needs can gather for a variety of reasons.
+The work is now completed and includes a new phase 3 power supply to the church, under pew heating throughout, a new water supply, drainage, an accessible WC, refreshment and flower preparation area and a hearing loop.
+It is hoped that the church will serve as a venue in which a large number of people with differing needs can gather for a variety of reasons.
 The school and playgroup in the village will be able to use the church as an additional learning environment as well as being able to stage additional music and other events.
 The elderly and disabled in the village may attend events without the need for transport and the community as a whole can come together at any time during the year, enhancing the community spirit for which the village already has a reputation.
 The church is open and freely accessible every day of the year.

 Some additional village links which might interest you: